Skip Navigation

 DHHS OAMHS: Department of Health and Human Services, Office of Adult Mental Health Services

-DOL: Department of Labor - same name used at the federal (US DOL) and state (ME DOL) levels
+DOL: Department of Labor -- same name used at the federal (US DOL) and state (ME DOL) levels

 Employment specialist: see Community Rehabilitation Provider

-Job developer / coach: see Community Rehabilitation Provider
+Job developer/coach: see Community Rehabilitation Provider

-PASS: Plan for Achieving Self support
+PASS: See Plan for Achieving Self-Support

-Rehabilitation Technology: See Assistive Technology (AT).
+Rehabilitation Technology: See Assistive Technology

 SSA: Social Security Administration